 A circuit on the eye takes around half an hour, so it’s a quick yet unforgettable experience.
 Be warned, though – it does get busy, with nearly 4 million tourists visiting the Eye every year, so make sure you’re booking your tickets in advance in order to avoid any potential disappointment.

 Science & Natural History Museums

 Although being separate from each other, the Science and Natural History Museums are a stone’s throw apart meaning you can fill your day exploring them thoroughly.
 The former is a wondrous part of the capital, full of incredible instalments that still manage to baffle and entertain visitors of any age.

 The latter, although not as technological and diverse, is still just as interesting.
 It’s here you’ll see the famed dinosaur skeletons amongst quite literally thousands of other awe-inspiring artefacts.
 The best thing about these museums?
-They’re both absolutely free to enter, meaning it’s a fun family day out – 1Cover recommends museums as a perfect trip for the kids.
+They’re both absolutely free to enter, meaning it’s a fun family day out, as well as being a perfect trip for kids.

 The Globe Theatre

 For an insight into English history, consider watching a theatre production where Shakespeare’s plays were once performed.
 The Globe Theatre is housed within the renamed Shakespeare’s Globe, reconstructed and reopened 20 years ago so that it could be safe and sufficient for new audiences in the modern day.
 There’s also a playhouse within the building, showcasing the best of Jacobean plays in an atmospheric setting.

 Whether it’s an authentic version of Romeo and Juliet, Twelfth Night or Much Ado About Nothing you want to watch, the productions here are often unparalleled by any other in the world.
 It’s a true slice of British culture, providing an authentic insight into the country’s artistic history.